folio-org/mod-search/README.md

 Upload step queries the aggregated data for the specific Instance resources type and then runs the indexing by populating the data into resource's OpenSearch index.

-We can execute both Merge and Upload steps with
+We can execute both Merge and Upload steps with so called _full reindex_ API:
 ```http
 POST /search/index/instance-records/reindex/full
 ```
 It runs the async process which performs both steps described above.

-If we do not want to run Merge step, but just Upload one then we can call the following async API:
+If Instances Indexing was performed in the past, we have aggregated data of instances stored in our models, and changes we made do not require to perform mapping between the inventory Instance resources and OpenSearch indices then running the Merge Step in this and subsequent times is not necessary, and we can run only Upload step.
+In order to do this we can call the following async API:

 ```http
 POST /search/index/instance-records/reindex/upload